 Then stuff like making sure you plan ahead in time for Christmas and Birthdays.
 Things that you know will be coming up but don’t happen all the time.
 All these things need to be the priority over spending money on opposed to the fun stuff like clothes, Target, dinners out, etc.

-Related Post: 7 Tips for saving Money this Christmas
+Related Post: 7 Tips for Saving Money this Christmas

-only shop with a list
+Only go shopping with a list

 We use to spend so much money on groceries.
 Then end up wasting a ton of the food we bought because we either didn’t really need it or we bought too much.
 Once I started making a list and using it not just when I go to the grocery store but also at places like Target.
 I started only getting what I needed.